nikhildahiyaa/Yet-Another-Image-Processor-YAIP-/README.md

 ## Introduction

 This project is an image processing application developed as part of the CMPT 120 course at Simon Fraser University during Fall 2021.
-It allows users to apply various image manipulation techniques, such as filters, resizing, rotating images, and even a special feature to detect a fish in an image for a cat.
+It allows users to apply various image manipulation techniques, such as filters, resizing, rotating images, and even a special feature to detect a fish in an image of a cat.

 ## Features